Below is a list of some of the more common sports injuries Dr. Johnson has successfully treated over the years.

 If this is the way you feel about recovering from an injury then you will want to see Dr. Johnson at Core Chiropractic.

 We understand how important it is for you to stay in the game.
 If you sustained an injury, we will typically modify your exercise so you do not risk further injury.
 We may suggest an orthotic support such as a brace or a specific taping technique to further help stabilize an injured joint.

 We'll start you on cutting edge sports therapy and nutritional support to speed your recovery.

 You will not only recover from your injury but return to your sport new and improved.
 An integral part of our sports therapy program includes an exercise rehabilitation program specific to your sports demands and injury recovery.

 Training programs typically incorporate core strength training, spinal stabilization exercises, proprioceptive training, plyometrics, speed, agility and other sport specific techniques.

-It is Dr. Mike’s passion to provide only the finest sport and spine chiropractic care to his patients.
-Over the years Dr. Mike has had great success with athletes in many different sports from junior high age, to college athletes, to professional and “weekend warrior” type athletes.
+It is Dr. Johnson’s passion to provide only the finest sport and spine chiropractic care to his patients.
+Over the years Dr. Johnson has had great success with athletes in many different sports from junior high age, to college athletes, to professional and “weekend warrior” type athletes.